 A common mistake is to underestimate the importance of setting up institutional arrangements.
 If these are not put in place, the resulting work on projections is often under-resourced, of poor quality (because enough data cannot be accessed) and inefficient (because it is not aligned with other relevant statistics, e.g. GHG emission projections).
 Furthermore, it can often be difficult to change institutional arrangements that are not delivering well.

 Establishing effective institutional arrangements can take a long time.
-This investment is important, however, to ensure that the work on projections can continue and develop in the long term, not least because of the value they can bring for air pollutant action planning and decision-making on policies and measures.
+This investment is important, however, to ensure that the work on projections can continue and develop in the long term, not least because of the value they can bring for air pollutant action planning and decision-making on PaMs.

 There are many different models that are used across MSs.
 Some countries have most of the work undertaken by the same team that compiled the historical emission inventory.
 Others have the projections work led and undertaken by their environment ministry, although the historical inventory might have been compiled by another party (e.g. the environment agency).
-However the responsibilities are arranged, it is of fundamental importance to have effective two-way links between the team doing the emission projections work and those providing policy and technical information to them.
+However the responsibilities are arranged, it is of fundamental importance to have effective coordination between the team doing the emission projections work and those providing policy and technical information to them.

 General model for institutional arrangements